-During your out-patient appointment, your healthcare professional will advise you on the next steps of your treatment.
+During your out-patient appointment, your healthcare professional will advise you (and your carer if relevant) on the next steps of your treatment.

 Some patients will be offered a 'patient initiated follow up' appointment (PIFU for short).
 This type of appointment allows you to arrange a follow-up for yourself as and when you need it.